Rinnegatamante/lpp-3ds/README.md

 <br><br>
 NOTE: BMPV and JPGV video formats are made by me with the help of Aurelio.<br>
 More info about this formats and a simple converters in "BMPV" and "JPGV" folder of this repository.<br><br>
-<b>Note: If you get errors during compilation with luaAudio.cpp, just add prototypes of functions which compiler tells you to be not declared in libctru's CSND header.</b>